shinovon/mpgram-client/README.md

 - Heap memory: at least 1 MB
 - Screen size: at least 176x220 (for smaller screens use legacy UI)

-Does not work on most Samsung phones.
+Does not work on most of Samsung phones.

 ### Optional requirements